All Episodes

 Rick Wagner is with us.

-He's chairman and CEO of General Motors uh about a week or so ago he had a an op-ed piece in the Wall Street Journal.
+About a week or so ago, he had an op-ed piece in the Wall Street Journal.

-And then he had said in his editorial piece there are those who ask if manufacturing is still relevant for America.
+And then he had said in his editorial piece: there are those who ask if manufacturing is still relevant for America.

-My view, you bet it is manufacturing generates two thirds of America's RD investment, accounts for three fourths of our exports, and creates about fifteen million American jobs.
+Manufacturing generates two-thirds of America's RD investment, accounts for three-fourths of our exports, and creates about 15 million American jobs.

-You are often described far too often described these days as GM's embattled chairman and CEO Rick Wagner.
+You are often described, far too often described these days, as GM's embattled chairman and CEO, Rick Wagner.

 Yet you seem to be okay.